Definition of Depreciation

 -

-Double-Declining Balance (DDB) Another technique for calculating depreciation is the double-declining balance (DDB) method.
-Applying this rate to the depreciable base, which is the asset's book value, over the remainder of the estimated life of the asset after multiplying the asset's useful life by its reciprocal and by two.
+Another technique for calculating depreciation is the double-declining balance (DDB) method.
+Here the rate of depreciation is twice the straight-line depreciation % and is applied on the asset's book value.
 As a result, it moves along roughly twice as quickly as the declining balance technique.

-DDB equals (Net Book Value - Salvage Value) times (2 / Useful Life) times the depreciation rate.
+DDB = (Net Book Value - Salvage Value) / Useful Life * (2 times the depreciation rate).

 -